ldzoid/damn-vulnerable-defi-v2/README.md

 }
 ```

 As we can see pool distributes rewards each time we deposit liquidity tokens.
-The condition is though, is must have been 5 days from last time since you can get rewards once per round and each round lasts 5 days.
+The condition is though, it must have been 5 days from last time since you can get rewards once per round and each round lasts 5 days.

 Finally, we will exploit this `deposit` function with flash loan from **FlashLoanerPool.sol**.
 We can deposit the loan in **TheRewarderPool.sol** and get most of rewards.
 Once we receive rewards, we will withdraw tokens and pay back the loan to lender.